-Single Touch Payroll (STP) has been in the pipeline for a few years, but with the ATOs first STP reporting deadline looming, business owners are likely to start asking questions now.
-Explaining the basics should be straightforward; from July 01 2018, businesses with 20 employees or more must submit their PAYG withholding and super information when payroll is processed, rather than monthly or quarterly.
+Single Touch Payroll (STP) has been in the pipeline for a few years, but with the ATO’s first STP reporting deadline looming, business owners are likely to start asking questions now.
+Explaining the basics should be straightforward; from 30 September 2019, all small businesses with employees must submit their PAYG withholding and super information when payroll is processed, rather than monthly or quarterly.
 This is done using STP-enabled software.
 To give your clients confidence in the change, talk them through these five benefits.

 1. Streamlines the reporting process

 Until now, businesses had to withhold amounts from an employees’ salary or wages at the time it was paid and then submit their PAYG withholding on the monthly or quarterly reporting date.
 Single Touch Payroll is the government trying to align reporting obligations to payroll processes.
 With STP, business owners can submit payroll information, such as salaries, allowances, deductions, PAYG and super, immediately after a ‘payroll event’ – avoiding the need for action at a later date.